 For me, happiness is being able to appreciate who you are, inside and out, following your hearts desires and being surrounded by love.
 Materialistic things don’t do enough for me, especially not anymore.
 Life experiences teach you many things, but personally, the main one is that you cannot put a price on emotions.
 Emotions are immensely powerful and have the ability to influence your actions in more ways than you realise.

 Having finally accepted that I am worthy of being happy for who I am, has opened doors that have been barricaded off for years.
 Opportunities come more frequently to do the things I once dreamt of doing, people are more engaging and encouraging of my character.
 It wasn’t until I was able to appreciate and love myself, that I felt happy.
 I was able to slowly let go of the controlling elements of my illness and spread my wings.
 No matter who comes in and out of my life, I must be able to be happy just as I am.

 Love is a mysteriously wonderful thing, and it gives life a beautiful meaning.
-There is all types of love, and all of which play apart in are ideal of happiness.
+There are all types of love, and all of which play a part in are ideal of happiness.
 The biggest pressure of all, I find, is to have a partner who you share your life with.
-Of course I hope to met someone, fall in love, and spend my life with him.
+Of course, I hope to met someone, fall in love, and spend my life with him.
 I even hope to have children one day.
 But this love thing, it all begins from within.
 You can not love another unless you first love yourself.
 A hard lesson to learn, but one that releases you into the world and sets you free to embrace everything you wish to.